cssu/cssu.ca-old/README.md

 ### Deploying

+If you've already added your public key to `authorized_keys`, skip to [Clone this repository and add a remote to deploy to CDF](#clone-this-repository-and-add-a-remote-to-deploy-to-cdf)

 ##### Login to CDF as _cssuwww_

 ```bash
 ssh -t g4name@dbsrv1.cdf.toronto.edu "sudo -u cssuwww /bin/bash"
 ```

+(Where _g4name_ is your actual CDF username)

 ##### Add your public SSH key to `authorized_keys`